zpdsherlock/lighthouse/docs/readme.md

 ## Lighthouse as trace processor

 Lighthouse can be used to analyze trace and performance data collected from other tools (like WebPageTest and ChromeDriver).
-The `traces` and `devtoolsLogs` artifact items can be provided using a string for the absolute path on disk if they're saved with `.trace.json` and `.devtoolslog.json` file extensions, respectively.
-The `devtoolsLogs` array is captured from the `Network` and `Page` domains (a la ChromeDriver's [enableNetwork and enablePage options](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-perfLoggingPrefs-object)).
+The `Trace` and `DevtoolsLog` artifact items can be provided using a string for the absolute path on disk if they're saved with `.trace.json` and `.devtoolslog.json` file extensions, respectively.
+The `DevtoolsLog` array is captured from the `Network` and `Page` domains (a la ChromeDriver's [enableNetwork and enablePage options](https://sites.google.com/a/chromium.org/chromedriver/capabilities#TOC-perfLoggingPrefs-object)).

 As an example, here's a trace-only run that reports on user timings and critical request chains: